mwiater/piarmy-cadvisor/README.md

+# piarmy-monitor

-# This is currently in progress.
+#### This is currently in progress.
 This notice will be removed when ready for deployment and documentation is updated.
 Assume unusable nonsense below.

+## Notes

 RUN:
 docker stack deploy -c docker-stack.yml monitor